 SCOPE OF THE REPORT

 This report covers the compounding of major thermoplastic resins.
 The high-volume commodity resins include high-density polyethylene (HDPE), low-density polyethylene (LDPE), linear low-density polyethylene (LLDPE), polypropylene (PP), polystyrene (PS), polyvinyl chloride (PVC) and thermoplastic polyesters (primarily PET).
-Engineering thermoplastics (ETPs) covered include polybutylene terephthalate (PBT), nylons (polyamides), polycarbonates, acrylonitrile-butadiene-styrene terpolymers (ABS) and some real specialties like polyacetals and polysulfones.
-This report also includes an introduction to thermoplastic elastomers and some biocompounds—plastics that are made from plants instead of hydrocarbons.
-It excludes thermosetting resins, since they have different chemistries and are usually processed differently.
+Engineering thermoplastics (ETPs) covered include PBT, nylons (polyamides), polycarbonates, ABS and some real specialties such as polyacetals and polysulfones.
+This report also includes an introduction to thermoplastic elastomers and some bio compounds, plastics that are made from plants instead of hydrocarbons.

 The plastics compounding market is segmented by each of the above resins and by each of the three plastics compounding groups.
-Applications and markets by volume in pounds or value in dollars are estimated for the years 2014, 2015, and a five-year forecast to 2020.
+Applications and markets by volume in pounds are estimated for the years 2012, 2013 and five-year forecast to 2018.
 Major resin producers, key plastics processors and independent compounders are identified.
 We discuss the activities, product lines and other information for the major independent compounders.

 - Review of key plastics additives used in plastics compounding.